slackpad/venn/README.md

 ## How It Works

 Venn uses a single database file for all its work, and allows you to crawl trees of files and index them.
-You can then use set operations to combine these indexes in various ways, and then you can matrialize them into a standard tree structure.
+You can then use set operations to combine these indexes in various ways, and then you can materialize them into a standard tree structure.
 The materialized tree is managed in a content addressable fashion and naturally avoids duplication.

 Here's an example: